 Individuals who require auxiliary aids in order to attend this meeting should contact Rebecca DeLeon, at (512) 477-3555 at least five days before the meeting so that appropriate arrangements can be made.

-Director of Single Family Programs
+Senior Director of Development Finance Programs

 Texas State Affordable Housing Corporation

-6701 Shirley Avenue
+6701 Shirley Ave,

 Austin, Texas 78752